 Research in positive psychology has greatly expanded on the benefits of positivity since then but most companies still reject happiness increasing initiatives out of hand.
 In many cases, they mistakenly assume that increasing employee happiness requires spending money on things like air hockey tables or unlimited time off.
 Initiatives that focus on providing more reasons to be happy do create a treadmill where the more that is given, the more that is wanted.

 There’s another kind of initiative, one that teaches stress management.
-It seems that positive emotions are an indicator of low stress levels.
-This type of positive emotion isn’t reliant on what someone has nearly as much as they way they perceive their situation.
+It seems that positive emotions are an indicator of low-stress levels.
+This type of positive emotion isn’t reliant on what someone has nearly as much as the way they perceive their situation.
 Once employees learn how to reduce stress and increase their own positive emotions, they are self-motivated to keep doing it because it feels good.

 If you’re struggling with low employee engagement, you may want to take a look at cognitive training solutions designed to increase employee happiness.